ajeandouble/cheatsheets/softwaredesign_notes.md

 > A thing is well designed if it adapts to the people who use it.
 For code, that means it must adapt by changing.
 So we believe in the ETC principle: ***Easier to Change***.
 ETC.

+## The essence of Good design

+> ***The measure of good design is how easy the result of that design is to change***: a good design produces something that’s easier to change than a bad design.

 ## Design Principle - Orthogonality